Lekopien/phase-3-sinatra-react-project/README.md

 Many people find it challenging to keep track of their finances, especially with the complexity of multiple bank accounts, credit cards, investments, and bills.
 There is a need for an efficient and user-friendly web-based financial management system that enables individuals to manage their finances conveniently from anywhere.

+The financial management system should provide a comprehensive platform for budget tracking, expense tracking, and investment tracking, as well as online bill payment and customized financial reporting.
+The system should also ensure secure access to users' financial information, with multi-factor authentication, data encryption, and user authentication.
 ## Requirements

 For this project, you must: